ByzantineFailure/TweetSqlAtMe/README.md

     @REQUESTER UNIQUEID 1,content1;2,content2;3,content3;

-Successful non-SELECT requests will return "Success!"
+Successful requests that do not have a result set will return the postgres results message.

 Failed requests will return either the DB error message or an application error message.